The Cool Kids (duo): History

 Reed attended Walter Payton College Prep in Chicago, Illinois while Ingersoll had attended Notre Dame High School in Harper Woods, Michigan where he played football and basketball.
 Reed and Ingersoll first exchanged conversations in 2005 when Reed found a beat on MySpace that Ingersoll had produced.
 The two met to discuss terms of the beat's sale, and eventually ended up recording for two hours.
 They were inspired by golden age hip hop and artists like LL Cool J and Eric B. & Rakim.
 Ingersoll began promoting the new duo's material, and it was eventually booked by Josh Young of Flosstradamus for a DJ performance.
 At this performance (in a venue called Town Hall Pub), the duo met the DJ Diplo who offered to release a mixtape of their unreleased tracks titled Totally Flossed Out on his label Mad Decent, though it was eventually released on C.A.K.E.
 Recordings.
 They also received an offer from the DJ A-Trak to sign to his Fool's Gold Records label, which they did, but only for one single.
 Of their time with Fool's Gold Records, the Cool Kids felt they were not getting enough attention: "When your boss is on tour with Kanye West, it’s easy to have timelines missed," said Chuck in an interview.

-All of their material had been released solely on the band's MySpace page—their recording contract came after performances at the CMJ Music Festival and Pitchfork Media Music Festival, on July 15, 2007.
+All of their material had been released solely on the band's MySpace page— their recording contract came after performances at the CMJ Music Festival and Pitchfork Media Music Festival, on July 15, 2007.
 Eventually, The Cool Kids signed to Chocolate Industries, another independent label.
-The group has revealed on its MySpace page that The Cool Kids' debut album, When Fish Ride Bicycles, will be released in 2008, though it did not come out until 2011.
+The group has revealed on its MySpace page that The Cool Kids' debut album, When Fish Ride Bicycles, will be released in 2008; however, it did not come out until 2011.
 Ingersoll has been the producer for tracks released thus far, but both work in rapping and production.
 The duo uses music software program Reason from Propellerhead Software to produce their music.

 They have been on tour, opening for M.I.A. and they also joined the bill of the 2008 Rock the Bells hip hop festival on select dates.
-The group toured across Australia in February 2008 and also appeared at the Laneway Festival.
-The group also appeared at SUNY Purchase's Culture Shock event in April 2009.
+The group toured across Australia in February 2008; they also appeared at the Laneway Festival.
+The group also appeared at SUNY Purchase's Culture Shock event in April 2009 and performed with True 2 Life Music in November.
 One of the duo's singles, "Black Mags", was featured in a late 2007 Rhapsody TV commercial, along with Sara Bareilles.
 In the same year, the group collaborated with Lil Wayne and DJ Benzi through the Internet on a track entitled "Gettin' It", which will reportedly appear on the DJ's future album Get Right.